 What Are the Most Common Types of Employment Litigation?

-Most Common Types of Employment Lawsuits
+Understanding Common Employment Lawsuits

 Wrongful Termination

 First, there are the issues of wrongful termination.
-This is when “someone is severed from employment as a result of the employer’s violation of some law,” says Lavigne.
+“This is when someone is severed from employment as a result of the employer’s violation of some law,” says Lavigne.
 “The two major sources would be the laws against discrimination and whistleblower statutes.”

 Anti-Discrimination Laws

+Employers cannot take adverse action against employees based on protected characteristics.
 Important federal laws against workplace discrimination include:

-- Americans with Disabilities Act (ADA) prohibits discrimination against individuals with disabilities, including the failure to provide reasonable accommodations
+• Americans with Disabilities Act (ADA).
+Prohibits discrimination against individuals with disabilities, including the failure to provide reasonable accommodations

-Note that states also have anti-discrimination laws.
-Depending on where you live, state laws could be more robust than federal protections, meaning that you would want to file a claim in state court rather than federal court for the best outcomes.
-A lawyer will understand the employment laws relevant to your claim and the best legal strategy for your situation.
+States and some cities also have anti-discrimination laws.
+Depending on where you live, state laws could be more robust than federal protections.
+This means you would want to file a claim in state court rather than federal court for the best outcomes.

-Whistleblower Laws
+Retaliation and Whistleblower Laws

 Whistleblower laws apply when “somebody believes that their employer is engaged in illegal activity or fraud and they blow the whistle or threaten to go to the authorities and are retaliated against,” says Lavigne.
-Whistleblower laws vary by state.
-“In New Jersey, it’s called the Conscientious Employment Protection Act, or CEPA.”

 Hostile Work Environment